-Dr. Torgil Möller Regionala Tumörregistrat Lasarettet 22 185 Lund Sweden Downloaded from http://jicru.oxfordjournals.org/ at Universite Lava

-Binders for ICRU Reports are available.
-Each binder will accommodate from six to eight carry the identification, "ICRU Reports", and come with label holders which permit the u showing the Reports contained in each binder.
+Dr. Torgil Möller Regionala Tumörregistrat Lasarettet 22 185 Lund Sweden Binders for ICRU Reports are available.
+Each binder will accommodate from six to eight reports.
+The binders carry the identification, "ICRU Reports", and come with label holders which permit the user to attach labels showing the Reports contained in each binder.